 Neil Kristian Scharnick

-All three of the new works above were invited to participate in the regional Kennedy Center American College Theatre Festival, receiving regional and national honors.
+His plays have been invited to participate in the regional Kennedy Center American College Theatre Festival, receiving regional and national honors.

-Prof. Scharnick has presented his work at the annual conferences of the Association for Theatre in Higher Education (ATHE), the Association for Asian Performance (AAP), and at UW-Madison’s Center for Early Modern Studies.
+Dr. Scharnick has presented his work at the annual conferences of the Association for Theatre in Higher Education (ATHE), the Association for Asian Performance (AAP), and at UW-Madison’s Center for Early Modern Studies.
 He is also a member of Literary Managers and Dramaturgs of the Americas (LMDA) and Christians in Theatre Arts (CITA), and is a Stage Directors and Choreographers Society (SDC) Associate.
 His primary research and production interests include Restoration theatre, new play dramaturgy, theatre and faith, and ensemble and experimental playmaking and performance.

 Scharnick has been on staff and directed at Milwaukee’s Acacia Theatre Company; he has also served as a guest lecturer as part of Milwaukee Chamber Theatre’s ViewPoints series.

-Scharnick’s 2014 dissertation, “Toward an Eschatology of Restoration Theatre,” is available through ProQuest or through the University of Wisconsin-Madison.
+Prof. Scharnick’s 2014 dissertation, “Toward an Eschatology of Restoration Theatre,” is available through ProQuest or through the University of Wisconsin-Madison.

 Snyder: Carthage College professor discovers ‘an odd blessing’ of COVID-19 theater